AckerlyXu/heima/articles/sql-database/sql-database-elastic-pool-database-assessment-powershell.md

-<properties
+---
-	pageTitle="Powershell script to identify single databases suitable for a pool" description="An elastic database pool is a collection of available resources that are shared by a group of elastic databases.
-This document provides a Powershell script to help assess the suitability of using an elastic database pool for a group of databases." services="sql-database"
+title: Powershell script to identify single databases suitable for a pool
+description: An elastic database pool is a collection of available resources that are shared by a group of elastic databases.
+This document provides a Powershell script to help assess the suitability of using an elastic database pool for a group of databases.
-	documentationCenter=""
-	authors="stevestein"
-	manager="jhubbard"
-	editor=""/>

-<tags
-	ms.service="sql-database"
-	ms.devlang="NA"
-	ms.date="09/28/2016"
-	ms.author="sstein"
-	ms.workload="data-management"
-	ms.topic="article"
-	ms.tgt_pltfrm="NA"/>
+services: sql-database
+documentationCenter: ''
+authors: stevestein
+manager: jhubbard
+editor: ''

+ms.service: sql-database
+ms.devlang: NA
+ms.date: 09/28/2016
+ms.author: sstein
+ms.workload: data-management
+ms.topic: article
+ms.tgt_pltfrm: NA
+---

 # PowerShell script for identifying databases suitable for an elastic database pool

 The sample PowerShell script in this article estimates the aggregate eDTU values for user databases in a SQL Database server.
 The script collects data while it runs, and for a typical production workload, you should run the script for at least a day.
 Ideally, you want to run the script for a duration that represents your databases' typical workload.
 Run the script long enough to capture data that represents normal and peak utilization for the databases.
 Running the script a week or even longer will likely give a more accurate estimate.

 This script is useful for evaluating databases on v11 servers for migration to v12 servers, where pools are supported.
 On v12 servers, SQL Database has built-in intelligence that analyzes historical usage telemetry and recommends a pool when it will be more cost-effective.
-For information, see [Monitor, manage, and size an elastic database pool](/documentation/articles/sql-database-elastic-pool-manage-portal/)
+For information, see [Monitor, manage, and size an elastic database pool](./sql-database-elastic-pool-manage-portal.md)

+> [!IMPORTANT]
-> [AZURE.IMPORTANT] Keep the PowerShell window open while running the script.
+> Keep the PowerShell window open while running the script.
 Do not close the PowerShell window until you have run the script for the amount of time required.

 ## Prerequisites

 Install the following prior to running the script:

 - The latest Azure PowerShell.
-For detailed information, see [How to install and configure Azure PowerShell](/documentation/articles/powershell-install-configure/).
+For detailed information, see [How to install and configure Azure PowerShell](../powershell-install-configure.md).
 - The [SQL Server 2014 feature pack](https://www.microsoft.com/zh-cn/download/details.aspx?id=42295).

 ## Script details

 You can run the script from your local machine or a VM on the cloud.
 When running it from your local machine, you may incur data egress charges because the script needs to download data from your target databases.
 The following shows data volume estimation based on number of target databases and duration of running the script.
-For Azure data transfer costs, refer to [Data Transfer Pricing Details](/pricing/details/data-transfer).
+For Azure data transfer costs, refer to [Data Transfer Pricing Details](https://www.azure.cn/pricing/details/data-transfer).

  -     One database per hour = 38 KB
  -     One database per day = 900 KB
  -     One database per week = 6 MB